 Skills are the ability to do something well.

-In some cases, the gap may be too big.
+In some cases, however, the gap may be too big.

-An accountant may have a natural transition into financial planning as it relies on some of her core skills.
+An accountant may have a natural transition into financial planning, as it relies on some of their core skills.
 Yet that same accountant will likely have no idea where to begin on designing a new brand campaign.
 The skills are completely different.

 One of my clients recently changed her group from behind-the-scenes experts and process managers to become client-facing.
 She now needs her team to build relationships, manage expectations and prioritize based on client goals rather than just manage their own work.
 The change is a big one.
 She finally concluded that the gap was too big for some to make.
 The development of skills would either take too long or, in some cases, may not be possible.

-The student that is working hard but still struggling in calculus needs more than a motivational talk from Dad.
-He needs tutoring or time with the teacher—the tools and support to develop his skills, because motivation isn’t enough for him to be successful in the class.
+The student that is working hard but still struggling in calculus needs more than a motivational talk from dad.
+He needs tutoring or time with the teacher to gain the tools and support necessary to develop his skills, because motivation isn’t enough for him to be successful in the class.

 Those who joyfully compete and win think that they have learned the key to motivation.
 It’s winning!
 In fact, they have learned something about themselves and how they are motivated.
 Except others may find any competition highly demotivating and completely disengage.

-Dan Ariely, the James B. Duke professor of Psychology and Behavioral Economics, provides evidence that we are often driven by the meaningfulness of our work, by others’ acknowledgement—and by the amount of effort we’ve put in (the harder the task is, the prouder we are).
+Dan Ariely, the James B. Duke professor of psychology and behavioral economics at Duke University, “provides evidence that we are also driven by the meaningfulness of our work, by others’ acknowledgement—and by the amount of effort we’ve put in: the harder the task is, the prouder we are.”
 Yet even these factors look different when you apply them to an individual or smaller group.